What's Going On With AMC Entertainment Stock? - AMC Enter Hldgs (NYSE:AMC)

 What To Know:

-AMC and its investors hope to repeat the major success of AMC's distribution of "Taylor Swift: The Eras Tour" concert movie, which has just crossed the $250 million mark in worldwide ticket sales according to Yahoo Entertainment.
+The concert film opened in roughly 2,500 theaters through an exclusive distribution deal with AMC Theatres and was the biggest December box office opening in years.
+For comparison, the Taylor Swift concert film had an opening of $92.8 million.

-AMC shares are moving on above-average trading volume Wednesday with more than 15.6 million shares already traded in the session.
-According to data from Benzinga Pro, the stock's 100-day average volume is 23.646 million shares.
+AMC Entertainment, one of the original "meme stocks", has attracted interest from short-sellers with 11.53% of available AMC shares being sold short, according to data from Benzinga Pro.

-According to data from Benzinga Pro, shares of AMC are trading below the stock's 50-day moving average of $8.73 and near its 52-week low of $6.52 set on Nov 21.
+According to data from Benzinga Pro, shares of AMC are trading below the stock's 50-day moving average of $8.66 and far below its 52-week high of $91.45.

 © 2023 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.